Note: This post containts affiliate links. Please see disclosure for more information.

 Not too long after a manager came over and discreetly told us if we were not guests at the resort we would have to leave.
 So we finished our Rosé and then headed off.
 You know, honestly, put aside the misunderstanding that we had, Maunday Beach was a little disappointing.
 The resort was gorgeous and the water looked great, but there was lots of seaweed.
 Not sure if it was just the day that we were there, though.
 Plus, it was confusing as to what part of the beach was open to the public.

 Stop 3: Meads Bay Beach

 Finally, we went to Meads Bay.
 The beach was pretty long but it did have a pretty significant slant to it.
 I headed straight to the water.
 It was perfect, crystal clear with nice gentle waves.
-There were too many people on the beach, but amazingly enough, we ran into the couple we had met earlier on the ferry.
+There weren’t too many people on the beach, but amazingly enough, we ran into the couple we had met earlier on the ferry.
 They actually had a timeshare in the area and were planning on spending a week.